ystamaritq/employee-tracker/README.md

 ## MVP

-- Add departments, roles, employees.
+    - Add Employee

-- View departments, roles, employees.
+    - View All Employees

-- Update employee roles.
+    - Update Employee

+    - Remove Employee

+    - View All Employees by Department

+    - View All Employees by Manager

+    - View All Employees by Role

+    - View Budget by Department

+    - View All Managers

+    - Add Role

+    - View All Roles

-- Update employee managers.
+    - Update Role

+    - Remove Role

+    - Add Department

-- View employees by manager.
+    - View All Departments

-- Delete departments, roles, and employees.

-- Display total utilized budget of a department.
+    - Update Department

+    - Remove Department

 #### database schema